 Setting up the ESOP is complicated

-What percentage of equity to put aside for your ESOP
+What percentage of the company stock to put aside for your ESOP

 There is no real hard and fast rule about how big your ESOP should be.
-However, it is recommended that the company should set a limit on the amount of equity that it wishes to share with the employees.
-For example, a company might set aside between 5-15% of the equity to be offered as ESOPs with each employee being given a right to buy equity between 0.5% to 3%.
+However, it is recommended that companies should set a limit on the amount of equity that they wish to share with their employees.
+For example, a company might set aside between 5-15% of the equity to be offered as Employee Stock Ownership Plans with each employee being given a right to buy equity between 0.5% to 3%.

 ESOPs dilute equity shareholding

-Along with other activities like fundraising, ESOPs result in ownership being distributed among a lot of individuals, which means that the founder may be left owning only a very small part of his company.
-This can sometimes cause complications when the company ‘exits’ (eg is sold or merges with another company).
+Along with other activities like fundraising, ESOPs result in ownership being distributed among a lot of individuals, which means that the founder may be left owning only a very small part of his or her company.
+This can sometimes cause complications when the company ‘exits’ (e.g. is sold or merges with another company).

-To avoid a situation where option holders are able to block the company’s sale or merger, the company’s board of management should include a clause for drag-along rights that enable a specified majority of shareholders to force minority shareholders to sell their shares on receipt of a third party offer.
+To avoid a situation where a company’s shareholders from an ESOP are able to block the company’s sale or merger, the company’s board of management should include a clause for drag-along rights that enable a specified majority of shareholders to force minority shareholders to sell their shares on receipt of a third-party offer.

 What happens when an employee leaves a company after shares have vested